-With the aid of econometric modeling, I investigate whether rapidly increasing house prices necessarily imply the existence of a bubble that will eventually burst.
-I consider four alternative econometric methods to construct indicators of housing market imbalances for the US, Finland and Norway.
-The four approaches are used to study if house prices in these countries in the 2000s can be explained by underlying economic fundamentals, or whether the developments are best characterized by bubble-dynamics.
+I suggest a toolkit of four bubble-detection methods that can be used to monitor house price developments.
+These methods are applied to US, Finnish and Norwegian data.
 For the US, all measures unanimously suggest a bubble in the early to mid 2000s, whereas current US house prices are found to be aligned with economic fundamentals.
-Only one of the measures indicates imbalances in the Finnish housing market, while none of the measures suggests a bubble in Norway.
-I find that large parts of the overvaluation of house prices in the US during the 2000s can be explained by the sharp increase in capital inflows and the extension of loans to the subprime mortgage market.
+One of the measures indicates imbalances in Finland, while there are no signs of a bubble in Norway.
+I find that large parts of the US house price bubble can be explained by the sharp increase in capital inflows and the extension of loans to the subprime mortgage market.